datacommonsorg/website/CONTRIBUTING-AT-ONE.md

 bash import_workspace.sh prod
 ```

-The script is idempotent — it skips resources already in state.
+The import script is idempotent — it skips resources already in state.

 ### Shared Redis